goeb/smit/doc-v3/admin.md

 To define a user's profile you must specify:

 - his/her identifier (typically his/her name, or an alias) that uniquely identifies him/her
-- a password (expect for some cases described below)
+- a password (except for some cases described below)
 - permissions on the projects